JustinHui1/tfcb_2023/homeworks/homework02/README.md

 Complete the interactive tutorial.

 I use a Windows computer and that seemed to make everything just a bit more difficult.
 It was frustrating in the beginning when we were unaware that the commands would be different between MacOS users and Windows users.
-The updated dev container was helpful and perhaps there should be a test script to run when we do software setup during Lecture 2.
+The updated dev container was helpful and perhaps there should be a test script/series of commands to run when we do software setup during Lecture 2.

 ## Problem 1